 Continuing the textile theme, you can also find scissors and buttons on Brick Lane;

 As well as a shuttle and bobbin on Elder Street.

 Along with the fabric, the history of Spitalfields is defined through immigration and on Brick Lane you can find a map of the world;

 And a hand with traditional Mehndi decoration outside the Health Centre on Brick Lane.

 Today Brick Lane is known for its Bengali community, but as well as the historic Huguenots, Spitalfields had a huge Jewish population in the 19th century.
-This violin on Princelet Street is said by the council to commemorate a Jewish theatre that stood nearby, but other websites suggest it represents Lionel Tertis, a famous Viola player.
+This stringed instrument on Princelet Street is said by the council to commemorate a Jewish theatre that stood nearby, but other websites suggest it represents Lionel Tertis, a famous Viola player.

 One famous Jewish resident was the artist Marc Gertler (1891-1939).
 His blue plaque is on Elder Street;